3DOM-FBK/deep-image-matching/README.md

 - [ ] Add tests, documentation and examples
 - [ ] Apply mask during feature extraction
 - [ ] Check scripts

+## References

+If you find the repository useful for your work consider citing the papers:

+@article{morelli2022photogrammetry,
+  title={PHOTOGRAMMETRY NOW AND THEN--FROM HAND-CRAFTED TO DEEP-LEARNING TIE POINTS--}, author={Morelli, Luca and Bellavia, Fabio and Menna, Fabio and Remondino, Fabio}, journal={The International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences}, volume={48}, pages={163--170}, year={2022}, publisher={Copernicus GmbH}
+}

+@article{ioli2023replicable,
+  title={a Replicable Open-Source Multi-Camera System for Low-Cost 4d Glacier Monitoring}, author={Ioli, F and Bruno, E and Calzolari, D and Galbiati, M and Mannocchi, A and Manzoni, P and Martini, M and Bianchi, A and Cina, A and De Michele, C and others}, journal={The International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences}, volume={48}, pages={137--144}, year={2023}, publisher={Copernicus GmbH}
+}

+Depending on the options used, consider citing the corresponding work of [KORNIA](https://github.com/kornia/kornia), [HLOC](https://github.com/cvg/Hierarchical-Localizationgithub kor), and local features.